 A product canvas is a tool to help your build and validate new product features that have a great user experience.
 For product managers, this is a useful tool to help determine the product vision and product roadmap.
 For agile product teams, the product canvas is a useful tool to help prioritize which features to build in upcoming sprints.

-The output of the product canvas is a specific set of tasks to help your product development team get a minimum viable product (mvp) off the ground.
+The output of the product canvas is a specific set of tasks to help your product development team get a minimum viable product (MVP) off the ground.
 The product canvas is an extremely flexible framework that can be used with the lean startup methodology because it emphasizes iteration on your product features and hypotheses about what your target audience wants.

-What a product canvas looks like
+What does a product canvas look like

 The product canvas is typically a visual tool to help you plan and build newproduct features.
 Roman Pichler is considered the creator of the product canvas and you can see his original diagram below: